Upgrades coming to logging roads in Toquaht and Uchucklesaht Tribe territory

 Rachelle Cole, Ucluelet and Oceanside District Unit Chief and Community Paramedic, weighs in.

 “Connecting people and communities as efficiently as possible with the care they need is one of our core duties at BC Emergency Health Services and fundamental to effective paramedicine,” said Cole.
-“Improving road access for Toquaht Nation and Uchucklesaht Tribe members will increase their access to care, helping balance historical inequalities while improving health outcomes.”
+“Improving road access for Toquaht Nation and Uchucklesaht Tribe members will increase their access to care, helping balance historical inequities while improving health outcomes.”